MDrica1/Classification-variability-Be-stars/README.md

 I conducted a statistical study on the variability of the H-alpha line in Be stars.

+For more details, see the file available in PDF in this repository

 ## Data visualization, data analysis and statistics